-Syrian children will suffer through another cold winter, and UNICEF is raising funds to provide them warm winter clothing.
+Syrian children are suffering through another cold winter, and UNICEF is raising funds to provide them warm winter clothing.
 The ongoing humanitarian effort in Syria is much more challenging this winter given a tenfold increase in the number of Syrian child refugees — from 70,000 to more than 1 million — in less than a year.

 The U.S. Fund for UNICEF is helping UNICEF by procuring 20,000 kits containing thermal underwear, outerwear, socks, mittens and winter boots.
-Winter can be harsh in Syria, and for refugees living in tents, exposure to the cold is significant.
+Winter can be harsh in Syria and the surrounding region, and for refugees living in tents, exposure to the cold is significant.
 Children, already physically stressed by their experiences during the conflict, can face serious health consequences.

 Frequently Asked Questions

 In August 2013, UNICEF determined that at least 100,000 children from Syria are in dire need of warm winter clothing.
 UNICEF's National Committees around the world, including the U.S. Fund for UNICEF, then began a concerted effort to raise funds for warm winter clothing kits for the region before the cold sets in.
 All monetary donations for the Syria warm winter clothing campaign will be earmarked to help the U.S. Fund and UNICEF buy winter clothes for Syrian children.

 HOW COLD DOES IT GET IN SYRIA?

 Syria and the surrounding countries enjoy a temperate Mediterranean climate in coastal areas, but inland regions can become quite inhospitable, especially in winter.
 Temperatures fall to 0˙F (-17˙C) and below; winter storms and heavy snows are common.
 For refugees living in tents, exposure to the cold is significant.
 When it is winter outside, it is winter inside.